JoshuaVHB/JoshuaVHB/README.md

 ### Hi there 👋

+# My name is Joshua, and I am mostly interested by rendering, graphics APIs and video game programming !
+I am looking a position as a Real-time graphics programmer or an Engine programmer.

+In the context of my studies, we are currently developing a multiplayer game on Unreal Engine 5.
+I was also able to study and learn about quantum computing in the context of an internship, where I mainly solved simple Karp's problems using IBM's Qiskit Library.

+Alot of my projects are on a private school Gitlab, but you can still find of them here.

+#My relevant works :
+[!]
+Where I wrote the whole engine and rendering implementation (DirectX11, C++ 20) [!]
+I mainly worked on Post-Effects, Terrain Generation, Billboards, Ligthting, Deferred Rendering (OpenGL, C++ 20) [!]
+Where I built a raster pipeline using the windows terminal as a display.
+I promise gthat one day, I will update this repo with the new code !
+(Windows API, C++ 20)
+[!]
+Abstracted the world, and implemented Commandant-Squad-Unit behaviours.
+This was a school competition, and we won :) !
+(C++20)

+# My strengths
+- Strong experience and great understanding of modern C++ and low level programming (Metaprogramming, multithreading, cache, alignement, standard library...)
+- Good knowledge about Graphics APIs (OpenGL, DirectX11 / DirectX12) and shader programming (HLSL/GLSL)
+- Used UE5 in an actual project environnement.
+- Experience on rendering techniques (PBR, SSAO, Shadows, Deferred/Forward...)
+- Passionate about theory behind rendering and special interest for GI and Post-Effects (Irradiance Caching, VXGI, DDGI, RSM, DOF...)
+- Great teamworking experience with project management
+- Like to learn new stuff (Quantum computing, PhysX, UE5...)

 <!--
 **JoshuaVHB/JoshuaVHB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.